vault27/Foundation/ipsec.md

 ### Phase 1 - ISAKMP protocol

 - During traffic capture you cannot see Phase 2 negotiation, only Phase 1 as ISAKMP protocol, everything else is encrypted
+- To build a tunnel 4 parametres are needed: Authentication, key exchange, encryption, MAC: PSK/DH2/A128/SHA1 + mode for IKEv1: main or aggressive + lifetime
 - In ISAKMP you can see mode: main or aggressive
 - Suggested encryption parametres
 - Key exchange